AshleyJohnson90/AshleyJohnson90.github.io/courses-page.md

 **Justify the inclusion of the artifact in your ePortfolio.
 Why did you select this item?
 What specific components showcase your skills and abilities in software development?
 How was the artifact improved?**

 I chose this artifact because it shows how I can take a basic, abstract idea of a program and re-engineer it into an application that can be widely used by SNHU students.
-I improved the artifact by turning it into a full stack web application, porting from C++ to C# and using the ASP.NET Core framework and a PostgreSQL database as the backend and React with Javascript as the frontend.
+I improved the artifact by turning it into a full stack web application, porting from C++ to C# and using .NET framework and a PostgreSQL database as the backend and React with Javascript as the frontend.

 The user can see a table containing all the classes with their prerequisites and can sort by subject.
 ```